 “It’s vital to keep in mind that you are competing with many other brands and that you have limited time to make an impression on potential customers.
 Keep the ad copy short and simple, and give all the information required during the decision-making process (contact information, price, floorplans, etc.).

-Design-wise, ads should be clean and use icons and visuals over text to deliver the ad’s message as quick as possible.
+Design-wise, real estate ads should be clean and use icons and visuals over text to deliver the ad’s message as quick as possible.
 Plus, if you choose to follow brand guidelines in design details like color choice, logo usage, and style, your brand will stick in people’s memory and buy you some extra time in the future.

 Ultimately, it’s a best practice to make sure that potential clients don’t have to make a real effort to reach you.
 The best transactions are the ones that can be completed in just a few clicks.”